filipenegrao/glyphsapp-scripts/README.md

 Put the scripts inside the Scripts folder (Script > Open Scripts Folder or Cmd+Shift+Y).
 Then, hold down the Option key and choose Script > Reload Scripts (Cmd+Opt+Shift+Y).
 The scripts should appear in the Script menu.

 All these tools required Vanilla to work.
 To install the Vanilla module, go to Glyphs > Preferences... > Add-ons > Modules > Install Modules
-All these tools required Vanilla to work.
-To install the Vanilla module, go to  Glyphs > Preferences... > Add-ons > Modules > Install Modules

 ## Troubleshooting
 Please report any issues or pull requests here in GitHub.
 Don't forget to indicate your OS X and Glyphs App version.